miku0129/prj_pansernature_client/README.md

 ## Motivation

-To create an opportunity to approach a wider audience with excellent natural farming wisdom by creating a website.
+Archiving the articles of a great natural farming researcher so that everyone can have access to his findings.

 ## Features